12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Why Choose Apploye to Boost Workplace Productivity

 Apploye is your go-to work management tool filled with productivity features.
-It seamlessly combines time tracking, engagement monitoring, and activity oversight, even snapping screenshots along the way.
+It seamlessly combines time tracking, accurate time entries, engagement monitoring, and activity oversight, even snapping screenshots along the way.

 With features that track app and URL usage, it helps you spot distractions in real time.
 Plus, its project management capabilities let you assign tasks and monitor progress effortlessly.